J-Charles7/HackAdemy/README.md

 ![HackAcademy Logo](Vuln/XSS/items/coollogo_com-309731270.png)

-This project aims at setting a `kind of database` dealing with common `web appplication weaknesses and vulnerabilities`.
+This project aims at setting a `base of information` dealing with common `web appplication weaknesses and vulnerabilities`.

 ## Organization
 In fact, there is a directory dedicated to each vulnerability.
 Within this, relevant and consistent information are fed.
 This information is supposed to be both `theorical and technical`; but mostly technical.